EVA6-Group-15/adder_network/README.md

 ### MNIST + Random Number SUM Accuracy -> **92.5%**

+## Collaborators:
+Syed Abdul Khader, Varsha Raveendran, Kushal Gandhi, Kaustubh Harapanahalli

-### *Personal Thanks to Google Colab for providing such a wonderful service for training models on GPU for FREE!*
+##### *Personal Thanks to Google Colab for providing such a wonderful service for training models on GPU for FREE!*